jiangcuo/Proxmox-Port/help/kernel.md

 A PC booted with  should automatically  set the latest kernel as the first boot kernel.
 You just need reboot to apply.

-If you encounter a failure with a new kernel ,reboot to grub, select Advanced, and in the next options, select the previous kernel.
+If you encounter a failure with a new kernel, reboot to grub, select Advanced, and in the next options, select the previous kernel.

 ### 1.3 uboot devices